reiryuki/Moto-Waves-G-5G-Plus-Maxx-Audio-Magisk-Module/README.md

 - Open Moto Audio app using equalizer option in your Music app and tap 'Show icon in the app tray' for showing Moto Audio app icon launcher.

 ## Attention!
-Always make nandroid backup before install or updating version, these are just an experiment!
+Always make nandroid backup before install or updating version, these are just experiments!

 I only test this on my Redmi 4A rolex AOSP Android 10.
 Android 11 or other devices may not work.